-It's also the crowning touch of Hominy Grill's most famous offering, the Charleston Nasty.
-Formerly known as the Big Nasty, this dish consists of boneless fried chicken tucked into a giant homemade biscuit and topped with cheese.
-Then comes the "nasty" - smothering the whole thing in tasty sausage gravy.
-Foodies and critics across the country have given creator, Charleston's chef Robert Stehling, a tip of the hat after gorging on this monster meal.
+It was also the crowning touch of Hominy Grill's most famous offering, the Charleston Nasty.
+Formerly known as the Big Nasty, this dish consisted of boneless fried chicken tucked into a giant homemade biscuit and topped with cheese.
+Then came the "nasty" - a tasty sausage gravy smothering the whole thing.
+Before the restaurant closed in April 2019, foodies and critics across the country gave creator, Charleston's chef Robert Stehling, a tip of the hat after gorging on this monster meal.

 But back to the gravy.
 Lightly hued and flecked with bits of meat, sausage gravy is a little more complex as it does require thickening.
 Just remember to sprinkle your flour into hot butter, then whisk well as you add your liquid.
 Or see the recipe below and try it the Hominy Grill way, by incorporating chicken stock for added body.